Visiting Auroville for the First Time - Is Auroville Worth Visiting?

 - To become an Aurovillian, you need to have stayed there and worked for free for at least two years.
 You also need to get three references from other residents and pass the review process.

 It sounds like an ideal alternative haven for hippies and environmentalists.
 I would have thought that if such a place exists at all, it wouldn’t be in India or anywhere in Asia, but in European countries such as Finland, Denmark, or Norway.
-The ones with the highest happiness indexes.
+The ones with the supposedly highest happiness indexes.
 Or where people are generally more receptive to unconventional ideas.
 Blame that on my own ignorance.

-Getting to Auroville from Chennai
+How to Get to Auroville from Chennai

 The nearest airport to Auroville is Puducherry Airport.
 But it’s a very small one that serves only a few domestic flights.
 So, most people usually land in Chennai instead.